 Steve Jobs takes us behind the scenes of the digital revolution, to paint a portrait of the man at its epicenter.
 The story unfolds backstage at three iconic product launches, ending in 1998 with the unveiling of the iMac.

-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.
+As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, he is sued by the twins who claimed he stole their idea, and by the co-founder who was later squeezed out of the business.

 A vacationing woman meets her ideal man, leading to a swift marriage.
 Back at home, however, their idyllic life is upset when they discover their neighbors could be assassins who have been contracted to kill the couple.

 37 of 64 people found this review helpful.

 Was this review helpful to you?